Gambalunga/Talking-LCD-Clock-Adafruit-Feather-M4-Express/README.md

-# Talking-LCD-Clock - Adafruit Feather M4 Express
+# Talking LCD Clock - Adafruit Feather M4 Express
 A 'talking' clock using the Adafruit Feather M4 Express and other components.
 ## Background
 This project started as a digital alarm clock using an Adafruit Feather M0 Express.
 I started with the example sketch for the 7 segment LED display and then added an alarm sequence playing the sound  via the inbuilt DAC and a small mono amplifier.
 The system was further enhanced with a routine that automatically adjusted the clock for daylight savings time.